 The stockings have been unstuffed and the Santa presents have been unwrapped with abandon.
 It's mid-morning on Christmas day and everyone's stomachs are grumbling.
-Your family is clamoring for brunch, but no one has any desire to slog away in the kitchen.
+Your family is clamoring for brunch, but no one has any desire to slog away in the kitchen after a busy holiday morning.
 Don't fret — with a little planning, or at least some smart shopping, you don't have to.

 Christmas brunch is the perfect time to flex your make-ahead muscles.
-And even if you forgot to assemble a breakfast casserole ahead of time, we have the quick and easy recipes for you to throw together while someone else cleans up all that wrapping paper.
+And even if you forgot to assemble a breakfast casserole ahead of time, we have the quick and easy recipes for you to throw together on Christmas day.
 Drinks included.

 Pecan Bread Pudding French Toast